 From inside the building, the radio announcer was pleading with the soldiers to not carry out the orders of their superiors and hurt their “brothers,” his voice emotional as he recited the national anthem, before the tank entered the yard and the transmission ended.

-The army and police allowed all the protesters inside the Polytechneio to leave unharmed from the Stournari Street gate.
+While many of those who were in the yard were crushed and some killed by the tank, the Army and police allowed the protesters inside the Polytechneio to leave unharmed from the Stournari Street gate.